-Sewing machines and a heavy-duty scale (for weighing large boxes, luggage, etc.) are also available through the Housing Office.
+A heavy-duty scale (for weighing large boxes, luggage, etc.) are also available through the Housing Office.

 Carpet and Furniture Cleaning: A resident may request annual carpet and furniture cleaning.
 If you want an extra cleaning, contact the Housing Office, ext.
 3994, and we will arrange for a cleaning at your expense.

 Food Service: Located in Wilson Hall, atrium level.
 Current hours and menu selections are at http://www.freshseasonscafe.com/dining/fermilab/this-weeks-menu/ .

 Computer Capabilities: Walk-up computer stations are available at Aspen East during office hours only.
 The Fermilab network (FGZ) is available using a combination of VDSL and wireless access points at all Village residences.
 To report service problems, contact ext.
 2345 or The Service Desk .
 Do not run computer lines (under carpeting, along walls, etc.) into your room or through a house/apartment – the Housing Office will remove them at any time.

 Accessible Facilities: We have facilities that are accessible.
 If you have special needs please contact the Housing Office.

 Common Laundry Facilities: There are coin-operated washing machines and dryers in the vending area at 18 Sauk Blvd. and one washer and dryer in the basement of 10 Sauk Circle.